citusdata/podyn/README.md

 Adding new column to table events: payload jsonb
 ```

-The `--schema` arguments will create the table in PostgreSQL as described in the *Schema conversion rules* section.
-After that, the data in the DynamoDB table is scanned in batches.
+When `--schema` is specified, tables will be created in PostgreSQL as described in the *Schema conversion rules* section.
+When the `--data` argument is specified, all the data in the DynamoDB table is scanned in batches.
 Before a batch is sent to postgres, any fields that did not appear in the existing schema are added as new columns.
 After the new columns are added, `COPY` is used to load the batch into postgres.

 ## Replicate changes from DynamoDB